ARMmbed/mbed-os-5-docs/docs/contributing/guidelines/workflow.md

 ### Reporting bugs

 You can submit Mbed OS bugs directly on [GitHub](https://github.com/ARMmbed/mbed-os).
-Please submit questions or enhancement requests on the [forums](https://os.mbed.com/forum/bugs-suggestions/).

 The bug report should be reproducible (fails for others) and specific (where and how it fails).
 We will close insufficient bug reports.